panva/jose/docs/jwt/verify/functions/jwtVerify.md

 ▸ **jwtVerify**\<`PayloadType`\>(`jwt`, `key`, `options?`): [`Promise`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)\<[`JWTVerifyResult`](../../../types/interfaces/JWTVerifyResult.md)\<`PayloadType`\>\>

-Verifies the JWT format (to be a JWS Compact format), verifies the JWS signature, validates the JWT Claims Set.
+Verifies a Compact JWS-formatted JWT and validates its Claims Set.

 This function is exported (as a named export) from the main `'jose'` module entry point as well as from its subpath export `'jose/jwt/verify'`.